The Forbidden History of Heavenly Mother

 “All your passions in the end became virtues, and all your devils angels.”
 (Nietzsche, Thus Spoke Zarathustra, 1883)

-Having integrated her dark twin within herself, Inanna was then ready to unite with her masculine counterpart, the shepherd-king Dumuzi.
-She had become, as author Catherine Larkin describes, a “virgin” in the original sense—
+In Jungian terms, once Inanna has encountered and integrated her dark twin, she becomes capable of meeting the masculine as an equal rather than from a place of inner division.
+Only then is she ready to unite with her masculine counterpart, the shepherd-king Dumuzi.
+She has become, as author Catherine Larkin describes, a “virgin” in the original sense -

 “one-in-herself… depending on no other for completion and yet capable of a total giving and receiving of herself, body and soul.”
 (Larkin, The Divine Feminine: Exploring the Feminine Face of God Throughout the World, 1996)

-She could now stand as a multidimensional being—not the perfect Madonna saint placed upon a pedestal of unapproachability, nor the bewitching Whore to be scorned and cast out.
-A woman, a goddess, a queen, a true friend whom he could meet shoulder to shoulder.
-Imagine a woman who no longer seeks validation from the world but from within herself—developing the full image of the goddess within.
-She learns that the Madonna withholds romantic love behind a locked cage only to be earned by the Prince Charming of fairytales, the Whore throws it around as crumbs to the faceless dogs, the friend meets the man where he is at.
+She can now stand as a multidimensional being - not the perfect Madonna saint placed upon a pedestal of unapproachability, nor the bewitching Whore to be scorned and cast out, but a woman, a goddess, a queen, and a true friend whom the masculine can meet shoulder to shoulder.
+Imagine a woman who no longer seeks validation from the world, but from within herself, developing the full image of the goddess within.
+She learns that the Madonna withholds love behind idealization, the Whore disperses it without communion, but the friend meets the man where he is.

 “nothing but a man’s religion… with no metaphysical representation of woman.”
 (Jung, Collected Works, Vol. 11, Psychology and Religion: West and East, 1969, §640)